oshkosher/CS484_jacobi/README.md

  * Xeon Phi coprocessor
  * CUDA GPU

 Here is the overall performance I was able to get.
-The test doing 50 iterations on a 8192x8192 grid of floats, where each iteration is a red phase and a black phase.
+The test was to do 50 iterations on a 8192x8192 grid of floats, where each iteration is a red phase and a black phase.

  * Xeon CPU, single thread: 48954 ms